Michelle Abueng

 Michelle Abueng (born 6 May 2001) is a Motswana footballer who plays as a forward for Zambian club Yasa FC and the Botswana women's national team.

 She caught the attention of Zambian club Yasa Queens while playing against Zambia in the 2018 African U-17 Women's World Cup Qualifying Tournament, but they were not able to sign her until 2019 since she was still a minor at the time.

 She scored five goals in a game against Namibia at the 2020 African U-20 Women's World Cup Qualifying Tournament.

 She made her senior international debut at the 2019 COSAFA Women's Championship on 1 August 2019, scoring the only goal in a win over Namibia.

+Early life and education

+Michelle Abueng was born on 6 May 2001 in Botswana.
+She grew up in the Selibe Phikwe area, specifically in a neighborhood fondly referred to as Distance, where she was raised by her grandmother.
+Immersed in a football-loving environment especially among the boys in her community, She defied traditional gender expectations and joined in the game from an early age.
+At 16, while preparing for the African U-17 Women’s World Cup qualifiers against South Africa in 2017, she suffered a serious training injury.
+Although her coaches initially feared it could end her budding career, she made a remarkable recovery and, within six months, received her first call-up to the Botswana U-17 national team.
+She attended Jarmy Christian Academy in Zambia, where she was in Grade 12 during her early years as a professional footballer demonstrating her strong dedication to balancing academics with sports.